Trova: The 20th century

-Patricio Ballagas (Camagüey, 17 March 1879 – Havana, 15 February 1920); Eusebio Delfín (Palmira, 1 April 1893 - Havana, 28 April 1965); María Teresa Vera (Guanajay, 6 February 1895 - Havana, 17 December 1965); Lorenzo Hierrezuelo (El Caney, 5 September 1907 - Havana, 16 November 1993); Joseíto Fernández (September 5, 1908 - October 11, 1979); Ñico Saquito (Antonio Fernandez: Santiago de Cuba, 1901 - Havana, 4 August 1982); Carlos Puebla (Manzanillo, 11 September 1917 - Havana, 12 July 1989) and Compay Segundo (Máximo Francisco Repilado Muñoz: Siboney, 18 November 1907 - Havana, 13 July 2003) were all great trova musicians.
-And let's not forget the Trío Matamoros, who worked together for most of their lives.
-Matamoros was one of the greats.
+Prominent musicians associated with trova include Patricio Ballagas, Eusebio Delfín, María Teresa Vera, Lorenzo Hierrezuelo, Joseíto Fernández, Ñico Saquito, Carlos Puebla and Compay Segundo.
+The Trío Matamoros was also an important ensemble in the development and popularization of the genre.

 Most trovadors were creolized, drawing from both Spanish and African traditions and styles even-handedly.
 There were exceptions.
 Guillermo Portabales (Cienfuegos, 6 April 1911 – San Juan, Puerto Rico 25 October 1970) and Carlos Puebla were mostly in the guajiro (peasant) tradition, whilst El Guayabero - Faustino Oramas - (Holguín, 4 June 1911 - Holguín, 28 March 2007) was black and funky in style and content.
 He was the last of the old trova, the oldest working musician in Cuba, at 95, when he died.
 His double entendres were a joy.